 Tashkent’s important architectural and historical culture stretches across its fascinating history and includes ancient settlements, medieval buildings, Soviet era buildings, and the modern luxury apartments and business centers of the present day.
 Nowadays, the city is home to two international airports, a railway station and an attractive underground system with its uniquely designed stations.

-Join us on our TEFL course in Tashkent, Uzbekistan and you will receive high-quality teacher training in a fascinating Central Asian city.Apply now & get certified to teach english abroad!
+Join us on our TEFL course in Tashkent, Uzbekistan and you will receive high-quality teacher training in a fascinating Central Asian city.Register now & get certified to teach english abroad!

 Our Tashkent TEFL training school is ideally placed near to the center of the city.
 The training center is fitted-out with up-to-date learning zones, leisure and social spaces used for delivering lessons.
 Teaching practice sessions take place in our air-conditioned classrooms, which have interactive whiteboards.
 Trainees also have access to a learning center stocked with plenty of teaching resources to help you with your planning.
 Additionally, our Students Services team is here to help with trainees’ needs during their stay.